yhzion/comment-stripper-mcp/docs/API.md

 ### Get Progress

 Retrieve the progress of a directory processing operation.
+This is particularly useful for tracking large directory processing tasks.

 **Endpoint:** `/api/get-progress`